 By Rustom Shah Mohmand

-(Rustam Shah Mohmand is a specialist of Afghanistan and Central Asian Affairs.
-He has served as Pakistan’s ambassador to Afghanistan and also held position of Chief Commissioner Refugees for a decade.)
+(Rustam Shah Mohmand is a specialist in Afghanistan and Central Asian Affairs.
+He has served as Pakistan’s ambassador to Afghanistan and also held the position of Chief Commissioner Refugees for a decade.)